-Depending on the implementation, learning takes place in contact lessons, as independent studies, teamwork and/or online studies.
-The course includes the assessment of one's own learning.
+Depending on the implementation, learning takes place in contact lessons, independent studies, teamwork and online-studies and the assessment of one's own learning.

-If students have acquired the required competence in previous work tasks, recreational activities or on another course, they can show their competence via a demonstration and thus progress faster through their studies.
-More information and instructions for recognising and validating prior learning (RPL) are available at MyNet.
+If you have acquired the required competence in previous work tasks, recreational activities or on another course, you can show that competence via a demonstration and thus progress faster through your studies.
+More information and instructions for RPL are available at MyNet.